Cooler weather officially brings with it the season of the sweet potato!

 To continue on the sweet-potato-for-breakfast kick, here’s a little something that capitalizes on this veggie’s savory side.

-Slice and dice those roots, toss them with kale, and then top it all off with an egg: it’s that simple.
+Slice and dice those roots, toss them with white onions, green onions, bell-peppers, fresh rosemary.
+If you’re vegan, you can stop there.
+For ominivores, you can take it to the next level by topping it all off with an egg: it’s that simple.

 But don’t take my word for it.
 Check out the recipe for yourself, and give it a try for a new spin on a classic American breakfast.